jwhiteman/lucidsimple-blog/_posts/2016-01-31-exunit-cheat-sheet.md

 <h3 id="mocking">9.
 VCR and Mocking</h3>

-If you're coming from the Ruby world and would like something similar to <a href="https://github.com/vcr/vcr" target="_blank">VCR</a> to fake HTTP responses, then check out <a href="https://github.com/parroty/exvcr" target="_blank">ExVCR</a>.
+If you're coming from the Ruby world and would like something similar to <a href="https://github.com/vcr/vcr">VCR</a> to fake HTTP responses, then check out <a href="https://github.com/parroty/exvcr">ExVCR</a>.

-Similarly, you can use <a href="https://github.com/eproxus/meck" target="_blank">Meck</a> if you want a nice mocking library.
+Similarly, you can use <a href="https://github.com/eproxus/meck">Meck</a> if you want a nice mocking library.

-I have used both and they work very well, but you'll need to take care that you're not straying too far from <a href="http://blog.plataformatec.com.br/2015/10/mocks-and-explicit-contracts/" target="_blank">the Elixir way</a> if you use them.
+I have used both and they work very well, but you'll need to take care that you're not straying too far from <a href="http://blog.plataformatec.com.br/2015/10/mocks-and-explicit-contracts/">the Elixir way</a> if you use them.

 <a href="#toc">back to the top</a>